| Which Mortgage Should

 homebuyers, a little research before choosing your mortgage can save you

+thousands of dollars in the long run.
 There are several elements of a loan that should be analyzed.
 While

 one of these elements may suggest one type of loan, another may call for a